xiaodaigh/til-musings/README.md

 * pattern recognition - discern important causal relationships and other significant patterns - signal from noise
 * mental simulation - ability to anticipate how stakeholder respond

+Agenda setting is important.
+I am no longer solving problems but setting aside what problems to solve.

 ## Others